acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE5 - Serverless Application Frontend.md

 - Communicates via `JS` to API Gateway
 - uses `api_lambda` as backing resource
 - runs a statemachine passing in parameters
-- state machine sends email, SMS or both
+- state machine sends email
 - state machine terminates

 No servers were harmed, or used even, in this production :)